N-Body Oscillator Interactions of Higher-Order Coupling Functions: Higher Order Coupling with N-Body Interactions

 We replace $\Delta \Xi_{ij}$ in \eqref{eq:g_raw} with the Floquet eigenfunction expansions \eqref{eq:efuns} and replace each $\psi_i$ with its expansion \eqref{eq:psi_exp}.
 With these substitutions in place, we collect the expansion of $G_{ij}$ in powers of $\ve$.
 The notation becomes cumbersome, so we summarize this step by writing

-The $O(1)$ $K^{(k)}$ functions are the appropriately collected terms that contain the Floquet eigenfunctions and the partials of $G_{ij}$ It is straightforward to verify using a symbolic package that the function $K^{(k)}$ only depends on terms $p_i^{(\ell)}$, $p_j^{(\ell)}$ for $\ell \leq k$.
-For additional details, we refer the reader to our code repository \cite{youngmin_park_2023_8244705}, where we implement all symbolic manipulation using Sympy \cite{10.7717/peerj-cs.103}.
+The $K^{(\ell)}$ functions contain the collected Floquet eigenfunctions and the \yp{partial derivatives} of $G_{ij}$ for each order $O(\ve^\ell)$. \yp{We compute more explicit forms of $K_{ij}^{(\ell)}$ in Appendix \ref{a:expansion}} for use in some explicit calculations in Section \ref{sec:cgl_explicit}.
+It is straightforward to verify using a symbolic package that the function $K^{(k)}$ only depends on terms $p_i^{(\ell)}$, $p_j^{(\ell)}$ for $\ell \leq k$.
+For additional details, we refer the reader to our code repository \cite{parkgithub}, where we implement Sympy to automate the collection of symbolic terms \cite{sympy}.

+\yp{Note that the $\ve$-expansion of $Q_i$ is just as straightforward to calculate using the above method.
+We summarize the expansion of $Q_i$ by writing

+More explicit forms for $Q_{i}^{(\ell)}$ are also in Appendix \ref{a:expansion}, and have almost the same form as the expression for $K_{ij}^{(\ell_1,\ell_2)}$.
+These more explicit terms will likewise be used in the Section \ref{sec:cgl_explicit} calculations.}